Church of Saint Simeon Stylites: Extensions to the Baptistery

 The processional route guides towards the Deir Semaan (Simeon Monastery) emanates from the western side of the baptistery.
 At the opening of this road is the monumental arch, which runs from the monastery in the direction of the baptistery.
 The location of the church on the hill provides views of the surrounding countryside.

 UNESCO

 As of June 2011, the Church and surrounding village were designated by United Nations Educational, Scientific and Cultural Organization (UNESCO) as part of the "Ancient Villages of Northern Syria", a World Heritage Site.

 Wars

-Arab-Byzantine War
+Arab-Byzantine Wars

-The church was negatively affected by the Arab conquest during the struggle for control of Syria between the Byzantines and the Arabs.
+The church was negatively affected by the Arab conquests during the struggle for control of Syria between the Byzantines and the Arabs.
 Afterwards, the Byzantines fortified the church.
-The complex was attacked and conquered by the emir of Aleppo Sa'd al-Dawla, who used it as a fortress.
-This compromised the symbolism of the complex as a holy site but did not stop worshippers from continuing to visit the complex to worship.
+In 986, the complex was attacked by the Hamdanid commander Qarghuya, under Sa'd al-Dawla.
+Qarghuya sacked the church, slaughtered its monks, and enslaved refugees who had fled there, sending them to Aleppo as a spectacle.